charliegerard/leap_sphero/README.md

 * Set the variable `safeMode = false;` if you are trying it out in water, it's much more fun and Sphero is a bit more mellow when in liquid

+##Next steps:

+* Set up an index.html file to display the fingers tracked in the browser.